 About Me

-I'm a 25-year-old freelance journalist (currently working shifts across Guitar.com and Music Tech) and former West Midlands Newsletter Lead for Reach.
-I'm a multi-media journalist, able to produce design and illustrative work as well as podcasts, videos and quality written work to tight deadlines.
+Hi there!
+My name's Rachel and I'm a 25-year-old freelance journalist from the West Midlands, UK.
+I'm a multi-media journalist, able to produce design and audio work as well as quality written pieces for tight deadlines.

 My Latest Work